java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/01_getting-started-with-java.md

 > set PATH=%JAVA_HOME%\bin;%PATH%
 ```

-You need to be very cautious while setting up these two variables, because a single mistake like an added white space of a missing semicolon will result in failure.
+You need to be very cautious while setting up these two variables, because a single mistake like an extra space or a missing semicolon will result in failure.

 Do not close this command prompt.
-If you close it and open it again then you will need to create these two variables again.
+If you close it and open it again, then you will need to create these two variables again.

 ### Setting up a JDK for Linux/x64

 Let us download the Linux version.
-What you get is an archive file with a `.tar.gz` extension that you need to expand.
+What you get is an archive file with a `.tar.gz` extension that you need to extract.

-To expand it, you need to copy it or move it to the right directory.
+To extract it, you need to copy it or move it to the right directory.
 You can then type the following command:

 ```shell
 $ tar xzf *.tar.gz
 ```

-Please note that in this example and all the others, the leading `$` is there to show you that you need to type this command or paste it in a prompt.
+Please note that in this example and all the others, the leading `$` is there to show you that you need to type this command or paste it into a prompt.
 You should not type this character or paste it, as it is not part of the `tar` command.

-This command expands all the files with the extension `.tar.gz` that you have in the current directory.
-You can use the exact name of this file if you just need to expand it.
+This command extracts all the files with the extension `.tar.gz` that you have in the current directory.
+You can use the exact name of this file if you just need to extract it.

 Executing this command may take several seconds or more, depending on your system.
-It creates a new directory in the current directory with the content of the JDK in it.
+It creates a new directory in the current directory, with the content of the JDK already in it.

-Once this is done you need to create an environment variable called `JAVA_HOME` that points to the directory where you expanded the JDK.
-If you expanded a JDK 19 archive file in the `/home/javauser/jdk` directory then the command you need to type in this shell prompt is the following:
+Once this is done, you need to create an environment variable called `JAVA_HOME` that points to the directory where you extracted the JDK.
+If you extracted a JDK 19 archive file in the `/home/javauser/jdk` directory, then the command you need to type in this shell prompt is the following:

 ```shell
 $ export JAVA_HOME=/home/javauser/jdk/jdk-19
 ```

-The exact directory depends on the distribution file you have expanded.
+The exact directory depends on the distribution file you have extracted.

 You can check that the `JAVA_HOME` variable has been properly set by typing the following code: